PKing70/beaker-guide/docs/first/second.md

 ```

 Notice that each blueprint is assigned a unique ID, in addition to the name we chose.
 Any object,
-including blueprints, can be referred to by its name or ID.
+including blueprints, can be referred to by either its name or ID.
 Like any object, a blueprint can be
 renamed, but its ID is guaranteed to remain stable.
 The following two commands are equivalent:

 ### Inspect the blueprint